Axiomata

 The Wound

-Your life is a house whose creaks you know by heart, save one room.
+Your life is a house whose creaks you know, save one room.
 The one you sealed the night you chose survival.
 Your mind forgot the lock.
 Your palm remembers the key.
-Years pass.
-You rearrange the hallway so you never face the door.
-But the frame bows anyway.
-The door swells.
-Silence seeps through like water through mortar.
+The frame bows.
+The door warps.
+Wood groans remembering a shape it was bent from.
 Your hand finds the lock.
-The rust resists, then yields.
+Rust resists, then yields.
 The door gives.
-Air escapes – the cold you locked in with him.

 The Path